• Home

 6. Bake on a cookie sheet in a 300º oven for two hours or until the middle of your loin has reached 145º

-7. Or Place into a crockpot and cook on high for 4-6 hours.pork loin with onions
+7. Or Place into a crockpot and cook on high for 4-6 hours.Image shows the cooked pork loin on a plate

 8. Serve with your choice of sides (our favorite is roasted sweet potatoes and salad!)